Katherine Jenkins features in new hymn paying tribute to the Queen

 Bible Society was one of the many Christian charities that the Queen was patron of.

-Earlier in the year, to mark the Queen's Platinum Jubilee, Bible Society partnered with the LICC and Hope Together on a book called The Servant Queen about her faith and discipleship.
+Bible Society previously partnered with the LICC and Hope Together on a book called The Servant Queen about her faith and discipleship.

 The Queen was a committed Christian and wrote the foreward to the book.